HungryProton/polygon_path/README.md

   + Third button is the Remove mode (Not working yet)
 - The Close curve button (Not working yet) closes the loop
 - The Show polygon button display the internal polygon generated fom the path.
 The is_inside method relies on this polygon for the calculations.

+## Licence

+Unless stated otherwise, the content of this project is available under the MIT licence.
+Note that some icons (namely the select, create and delete curve point) comes from the GodotEngine editor and are distributed under the CC-BY 4.0 licence